By Fiona McKim

 The best primers smooth out imperfections and make your make-up last all day long, whatever your skin type.

-If you're even remotely interested in beauty, you've probably heard about them, even if you don't use them.
+If you're even remotely interested in beauty, you've probably heard about primers, even if you don't use them.
 Makeup primers, or pre-makeup fluids, may not be a new trend, but their popularity has been consistently growing for years, along with our understanding of what they can do.
 So, naturally, brands have responded with a steady flow of new formulations for every area of our faces and every skin concern.

 How primers became a big a thing in beauty